Digital economy and digital society statistics at regional level

 Source data for figures and maps

 Statistics on the use of ICT are based on Regulation (EC) No 808/2004 concerning Community statistics on the information society.
-This regulation concerns statistics on the use of ICT in enterprises as well as in households and by individuals — only the latter are presented in this article.
+This regulation concerns statistics on the use of ICT in enterprises, as well as in households and by individuals — only statistics for households and individuals are presented in this article.
 Since 2005, European Commission implementing regulations have been passed annually, specifying particular areas of interest for data collection, thereby allowing policymakers to have access to data that aim to measure the impact of new technologies and services in this rapidly changing domain.

 - to ensure that online platforms continue to bring benefit to the economy and society — tacking illegal content online and encouraging enhanced responsibility among online platform providers;

 - to develop the European data economy to its full potential — for example, by making proposals for the free flow of non-personal data within the EU; and,